fs-feup/el-sw/docs/general-guide.md

 2. Unit testing - each test tests only one function/method and one scenario of that function
 3. Each test file should correspond to one implementation file and be name 'test_<file_name>', to improve traceability The test framework used is **unity**.
 It was chosen due to having support with platformio out of the box and being able to run tests both in native environment and embedded.
 To get more information on the framework, visit [this website](https://docs.platformio.org/en/latest/advanced/unit-testing/frameworks/unity.html#unit-testing-frameworks-unity).
 More information in pio testing can be found [here](https://docs.platformio.org/en/latest/advanced/unit-testing/index.html).
-### Other Testing
+### Testing Environments
-It might be interesting to create some other types of tests.
-For instance, it might be interesting to create a test function that simply runs most functions of the board and possibly abstracts the behaviour of the board.
-This test can be used simply as a normal program to execute in pc and to test the communication between multiple boards.
-This type of testing should be included in a separate folder, but this will have to be reviewed later.
+Some tests can be run on the computer, as they only depend on logic or ever present libraries.
+However, many of the tests depend in some way of functionalities inherent to arduino.
+As such, most testing will be performed using a breadboard for testing with a Teensy.
+Soon...

 ## Static Analysis
 Platformio is capable of including a static analysis tool, like cppcheck, which is the one we will use.
 To run the static analysis, do:
 ```sh